mcvionekiss/BJJ-Rolltrack-Github/EC2_DEPLOYMENT_FIXES.md

 - Correctly copy the Nginx configuration file to the templates directory
 - Improve logging and startup commands

+### 4. React Build Path Issue

+**Problem:** The React application was built assuming it is hosted at the root path (`/`), but this wasn't explicitly configured in the package.json file.

+**Fix:** Added the `"homepage": "/"` field to the frontend/package.json file to explicitly set the base URL path for the application.

+### 5. Docker Compose Container Configuration Error

+**Problem:** Docker Compose was failing with `KeyError: 'ContainerConfig'` when trying to create backend containers, particularly when using the `deploy` section with `replicas`.

+**Fix:** Removed the `deploy` section from the docker-compose.yml file and replaced it with a standard `restart: unless-stopped` policy.
+Added a comment explaining how to manually scale the backend service for redundancy using `docker-compose up --scale backend=2`.

 ## Deployment Instructions

 ### 1. Set Up Environment Variables